III B Society

 They employ any means conceivable to fall in their criminal capacity indefinitely low, if not arrested.

-4f2) It is trained on issues with universal principals of life and truth.
+5j3) It is trained on issues with universal principals of dignity, life and truth.

-4f4) It appeals at the conscience of the times, a healthy mentality about true and false, right and wrong.
+5j4) It educates the population towards a healthy conscience about true and false, right and wrong.

-4f5) It strives for an overall comprehension with knowledge about God, nature, man and society, a person-
+5j5) It educates towards an overall comprehension about God, nature, man and society, an individual-

 It mobilizes human esprit and pools the necessary resources for prevention and roll back of damages.